-Paralympics: Meet Mariyappan Thangavelu, Rio 2016 gold medallist & India’s flagbearer at Tokyo 2020
+Paralympics: Meet Mariyappan Thangavelu, Rio 2016 gold medallist & a medal contender at Tokyo 2020

 |31 Aug, 15.55 hrs

 On day two of the Rio Paralympics, Mariyappan won India its first medal of the Games with a phenomenal performance in the men’s T42 high jump event.
 He, along with the then reigning world champion Sam Grewe and compatriot Varun Singh Bhati, had cleared the 1.86m mark and were fighting for the gold medal.

 Mariyappan then clinched the top spot with a brilliant jump of 1.89 meters and a momentary raised-arm celebration, casually walked away.
 It would be enough for him on the night to top the podium.
 He became just the third Indian athlete to win a gold medal at the Paralympics, after swimmer Murlikant Petkar in 1972 and javelin thrower Jhajharia in 2004.

-Mariyappan Thangavelu fact-file:
+Mariyappan Thangavelu fact file:

 Padma Shri recipient (2017)

-Note: Editor’s note: This article has been updated after Mariyappan Thangavelu was withdrawn as the flag bearer for the Tokyo Paralympics opening ceremony.
-Editor’s note: Mariyappan was identified as a close contact of a Covid-19 positive person and won’t be able to participate in the opening ceremony.
-The copy has been updated to reflect the change.